Afghans fear return to the past after Taliban victory | DW | 16.08.2021

 The 'new' Taliban?

-But some Afghans also told DW that, so far, the Taliban are showing restraint.
+Some Afghans told DW that, so far, the Taliban were showing restraint.

-"Taliban fighters are not targeting former government employees," Ghulam Haidar, a local elder in Kunduz, told DW.
+"Taliban fighters are not targeting former government employees," Ghulam Haidar, an elder in Kunduz, told DW.

 "The airport is not operational.
 There are no commercial or military flights from the province," he added.

-Haidar also said that schools are closed in Kunduz.
+Haidar also said schools were closed in Kunduz.
 "The Taliban are planning to use them as rehabilitation centers for drug addicts," he said, adding that the militants are not using schools and other government facilities as their military camps.

-According to some locals, the Taliban are also not stopping anyone from running their businesses, but some people are still hesitant to open their shops.
+According to some residents, the Taliban are also not stopping anyone from running their businesses, but some people are still hesitant to open their shops.

 Abandoned and betrayed